Evolution and dimensional crossover from the bulk subbands in ABC-stacked graphene to a three-dimensional Dirac cone structure in rhombohedral graphite: RESULTS AND ANALYSES

-The bulk DOSs $D^{(N)}_{\mathrm{bulk}}(\varepsilon)$ ranging from a few to dozens of layers and up to $N\approx100$ are also calculated and are shown in Fig. 3.
-There are as many peaks displayed in $D^{(N)}_{\mathrm{bulk}}(\varepsilon)$ as there are the bulk subbands.
-Each bulk subband yields a peak at its own valley edge.
-The most prominent two peaks are due to $\pm\varepsilon_{j=N-1}(p)$, separated by the aforementioned diminishing gap $\Delta_{\mathrm{gap}}^{(N)}$.
+The bulk DOSs $D^{(N)}_{\mathrm{bulk}}(\varepsilon)$ in ABCNG ranging from a few to one hundred layers are also calculated and shown in Fig. 5.
+There are as many peaks in $D^{(N)}_{\mathrm{bulk}}(\varepsilon)$ as there are the bulk subbands.
+Specifically, each bulk subband yields a peak at its own valley edge.
+The most prominent two peaks arise from $\varepsilon^{(\pm)}_{j=N-1}(p)$.
+They are separated by the aforementioned decreasing bulk gap $\Delta_{\mathrm{gap}}^{(N)}$ and hence slowly approach each other in the evolution.
 Besides, a dip is present at energy $\beta_{1}$ ($-\beta_{1}$) in the conduction (valence) bulk subband spectrum.
-This reflects the cusp at the $K$ point, where all the subbands are degenerate.
-All these features are gradually smeared in the evolution.
+This reflects the cusp at $\bar{K}^{(+)}$, where all the subbands are degenerate.
+All these features are gradually smeared as $N$ increases. by taking the infinite limit of $N$